 For this church:

-The church was built to serve Bull Farm Estate in the north of Mansfield.
-The land was donated by the Duke of Portland, who laid the foundation stone in 1928.
+St. Augustine’s Church Mansfield was built to serve the newly developed Bull Farm Estate located to the north of the town.
+The land was donated by the Duke of Portland in 1927 and he laid the foundation stone in 1928.

-The first building was used as a parish hall and Sunday School.
-It was extended and converted into a permanent church and a community hall was added in 1971.
+Originally the building was designated as a parish room and Sunday School.
+In the 1960s it was converted into a permanent church and a community hall was added in 1971.

 The building is of brick with a steeply pitched tiled roof.
 The entrance is from the 1960’s work and is shared with the Community Hall.
 At least three of the church’s fixtures predate it: the single bell is dated 1800, the organ appears to be much older and the pews were rescued from the St Ann’s Church in Nottingham in 1971 and date from 1864-71.